 - Calendula flowers

-- Comfrey root and leaf
+- Comfrey root and/or leaf

 - Lemon balm

-- Mullein flowers
+- Mullein leaf

 - Myrrh gum resin